ankitasikdar/cse2122/homework/homework-7.markdown

 but you should use `private` and `public` data/methods in your class (make a meaningful separation).
 Also, split your code into three
 files: `room.h`, `room.cpp`, and `main.cpp`.

+Once you have set up the maze, set up the Thing class.
+For the homework add a Lock to one of the rooms and a key is hidden in another room.
+The goal of the game is for the User to find the key and open the lock.

 This may be interesting if you have some free time:
 [http://www.kongregate.com/games/2DArray/you-find-yourself-in-a-room](http://www.kongregate.com/games/2DArray/you-find-yourself-in-a-room)